What are essential oils?

 They are used extensively for emotions and for spiritual support in your prayer life.
 An oil in a diffuser can soothe a child’s tough day at school and provide a calming effect when you’ve had a stressful day at work.
 Oils can be used as an alternative to toxic cleaning chemicals in the home.
 You can literally start swapping out every single chemical cleaning toxin in your home to live a purer lifestyle, and you can do it without breaking the bank!

-There are about 300 oils on the earth, but you only need ten to twenty of them to build a good kit.
+There are about (or over) 300 oils on the earth, but you only need ten to twenty of them to build a good kit.

 You do not need to be an aromatherapist to use them.
 In most cases, just rub it topically into the skin.
-There are three main ways to get oils into the your system: The English apply it topically–rub it on the skin; the French ingest and cook with it; the Germans diffuse and inhale, which can be the most effective method because it doesn’t have to pass through the digestive system.
+There are three main ways to get oils into the your system: The English apply it topically–rub it on the skin; the French ingest and cook with them; the Germans diffuse and inhale, which can be an effective method because it doesn’t have to pass through the digestive system.
+Personally, I use all three methods.

 How Do I Use Essential Oils?